initOS/dob/docs/environment.md

 - BOOTSTRAP_MODE ..
 Environment mode
 - BOOTSTRAP_DEBUGGER ..
 Specify the debugger to use
   - Possible options: debugpy, dev (Odoo dev_mode)
-- PGPASSWORD ..
+- DB_PASSWORD ..
 Required.
 Postgres password of the database user.
 - DB_VERSION ..
 Postgres version to use.
 If not set `latest`
 - ODOO_VERSION ..
 Odoo version to use with the format `x.0`
 - ODOO\_\* ..
 Odoo configuration variables.
 See `odoo.default.yaml`